Improve Your Property Value

 It depends.
 Many different factors contribute to how long it’ll take to complete your pool renovation.

-If your project requires a demolition, it’s likely that this process will take a week or two.
+If your project requires demolition, it’s likely that this process will take a week or two.
 The demolition process includes everything from chipping the interior to removing the tile and pool deck.
-Large scale projects can require major demolition.
+Large-scale projects can require major demolition.
 However, this is usually only the case if you’re planning to change the pool’s shape, depth, or other features.

 If the only thing you’re doing to your pool is replacing the surface, the construction process may only last a week or two.
 However, if you have hired us at Specialty Pools to do a major pool renovation, the construction process can take a bit longer, especially if you’re adding masonry features or reshaping the pool.